HybridSystemsLab/LearningLyapunovFunction-HybridOscillator/README.md

 ----------------------------------------------------------------------------
 ## Section 5.
 Case of Study: Lyapunov Function and Cost Upper Bound for Oscillator with Impacts

-The notebook `HyOscillator_Train.ipynb` contains the code to obtain the figures in Section 5 of the paper.
-You can open the Jupyter notebook `HyOscillator_Train.ipynb` either by VS Code or Anaconda Navigator, but please make sure the kernel in use corresponds to that of the conda environment you created before.
+The notebook `HyOscillator_Train.ipynb` contains the code to obtain the figures in Section 5 of the paper, please make sure the kernel in use corresponds to that of the conda environment you created before.

 By setting the boolean variable `training_lyapunov = True`, the setting of \*Section 5.1.
 Data-Driven Lyapunov Function\* is run and the figures therein are plotted.
 By setting the boolean variable `training_lyapunov = False`, the setting of \*Section 5.2.
 Data-Driven Cost Upper Bound\* is run, and the figures therein are plotted.
 See details below.